Frankie Bridge: 2001–2005: Beginnings and S Club 8

 The group announced their first headlining concert tour, S Club United: The Tour; the group would co-headline the tour with original band, S Club 7.
 Where the group opened their setlist with the song "I Come Alive".
-It was on tour the band announced they would be changing their name from S Club Juniors to S Club 8, due to members of the group getting older.
+It was on tour the band announced they would be changing their name from S Club Juniors to S Club 8, owing to members of the group getting older.
 On tour the band added two new songs to the setlist of their tour; "Fool No More" and "Sundown".
 "Fool No More" was revealed as the group's fifth single, released in June 2003, debuting at number four on the UK Singles Chart selling 26,000 copies in the singles first week.
 "Sundown" was announced as the second single from the album in September 2003 and the track became the band's sixth top-ten single, selling roughly 40,000 copies in its first week.
 Sundown (2003) was unveiled as the album's title in September and the album was released in early October 2003.
 Sundown reached number 13 in the UK charts, falling to number 40 in the second week.
 Despite selling a total of 60,000 copies in the UK and 315,859 worldwide, the record company perceived the album as a failure.
 A third and final single was released, "Don't Tell Me You're Sorry", which charted at number 11.
 The group went onto star in children's television show, I Dream for 19 Entertainment; where the group played "exaggerated versions" of themselves.
 They used their own names to play the characters in the show; Simon Fuller hoped this would increase the audience, seeing the life of S Club 8.
 Each episode of the show includes several (usually two or more) songs and dance numbers involving both members and non-members of the band.
 Cast member George Wood called the show "a modern day Fame".
 During this time, the band recorded the soundtrack to the show Welcome to Avalon Heights.
 The band split in early 2005, after I Dream ended.